ghostrider-05/patreon-api.ts/docs/guide/introduction.md

 <!-- @include:../../README.md#introduction -->

+Do you have a question about using this library?
+[Open a Q&A discussion on GitHub](https://github.com/ghostrider-05/patreon-api.ts/discussions/categories/q-a).

 ## Comparison

 See why I made this library with all* [JavaScript and TypeScript repositories for the Patreon API](https://github.com/search?q=patreon+language:JavaScript+language:TypeScript++archived:false++is:public+stars:%3E0&type=repositories&s=stars&o=desc) compared (scroll to see all features):